 Sorel’s Caribou is a timeless winter boot through and through.
 With a 9-millimeter felt liner, sturdy leather upper, and wraparound rubber lower, it’s classic, stylish, and warm—a great combination for everyday uses like shoveling snow and running errands around town.
 However, this boot is decidedly casual and feels noticeably clunky and sloppy to walk in, which isn’t a great match for covering long distances, snowshoeing, or winter hikes.
-Below we break down the Caribou’s warmth, waterproofing, traction, comfort, weight, construction and durability, fit and sizing, and more.
+Below we break down the Caribou’s overall performance.
 To see how it stacks up to the competition, see our article on the best winter boots.

 The Sorel Caribou features a 9-millimeter felt liner, which provides ample warmth for most winter conditions.
 It’s difficult to compare felt to synthetic insulation as they’re very different materials, but the thick liner was cozy enough for my feet to remain comfortable in temperatures well below freezing.
-For truly frigid conditions, boots like the Baffin Impact (with an 8-layer foam and polyester lining) are made for working outside and spending time in sub-zero conditions, and Cabela’s Predator Extreme is another true cold-weather model with 1,200-gram Thinsulate insulation.
+For truly frigid conditions, boots like the Baffin Impact (with an 8-layer foam and polyester lining) are made for working outside and spending time in sub-zero conditions, and Cabela’s Inferno Boa Waterproof is another true cold-weather model with 2,000-gram Thinsulate insulation.
 But overall, the Caribou is perfectly capable for the majority of wintertime temperatures.

 With any pair of winter boots, the socks you wear matter a lot, as does your level of activity.
 In other words, if you’re standing still in the cold for extended periods of time, it’s going to be tough to keep your feet warm no matter what.
 Sorel rates the Caribou to -40 degrees Fahrenheit, but this should be taken with a grain of salt.
 Boot brands tend to be very generous with their temperature ratings (there’s no standardized testing method), and we can’t imagine that the felt liner would keep your feet warm down to those extreme levels.
 At home in Colorado, I’ve worn the Caribou with a thick pair of socks into the single digits while walking my dog and shoveling the sidewalk and had no issues.
 Again, we’d opt for a dedicated cold-weather model for seriously frigid temperatures, but the Caribou is a good match for most winter weather.